Snow White (1987 film): Plot

 The film opens with a handsome young prince traveling through the forest in winter with his men.
 In a forest glen, the prince finds Snow White asleep in a glass coffin.
 The seven dwarfs arrive and tell the Prince of Snow White's story through flashback.

 A courageous King (Douglas Sheldon) and his fair Queen (Dorit Adi) rule their kingdom well.
 One winter's day while sewing with her maids, the Queen accidentally pricks her finger with her needle, and a single drop of blood falls on the snow outside her windowsill.
 The King declares they will have a child with hair as black as ebony, cheeks as red as blood, and skin as white as snow.
 The Good Queen eventually gives birth to a daughter, whom she names Snow White, but dies shortly after her child is born.

 Some years later, the king marries again.
 However, the new queen (Diana Rigg) is vain and jealous of Snow White (Nicola Stapleton).
 When her magic mirror tells her that Snow White is now the fairest in the land, the Evil Queen orders a huntsman (Amnon Meskin) to take Snow White into the forest and kill her, and to bring back her liver as proof of her death.
-During a hunting trip, the huntsman succeeds in taking Snow White away from her father, but she, realizing her stepmother's plan to destroy her.
-However, the huntsman couldn't bring herself to kill Snow White as a goat appears and states that the Queen wants her dead.
+During a hunting trip, the huntsman succeeds in taking Snow White away from her father, but she realizes her stepmother's plan to destroy her.
+However, the huntsman couldn't bring himself to kill Snow White as a goat appears and states that the Queen wants her dead.
 Snow White flees into the forest where she finds a cottage belonging to seven kindly dwarves - Iddy, Biddy, Kiddy, Diddy, Fiddy, Giddy and Liddy - who allow her to stay with them.
 The King is heartbroken when he is told that his daughter Snow White had been eaten by wild animals, and later he is killed in a war.

 Years later, Snow White (Sarah Patterson) grows into a beautiful young maiden.
 When the Evil Queen asks the magic mirror "who is the fairest one of all", she learns that Snow White is still alive.
 The Evil Queen attempts to poison Snow White in three occasions.
 First, she disguises herself as a gypsy woman and laces up Snow White so tightly in a bodice, and she collapses in a deep sleep, only for the dwarves to return and cut the lace with scissors, causing her to awaken.